danielfett/draft-dpop/main.md

-The user may pre-generate DPoP proofs to exfiltrate from the machine possessing the proof-of-possession key upon which they were generated and copy them to another machine that does not possess it.
+The user may pre-generate DPoP proofs to exfiltrate from the machine possessing the proof-of-possession key upon which they were generated and copy them to another machine that does not possess the key.
 For instance, a bank employee might pre-generate DPoP proofs on a bank computer and then copy them to another machine for use in the future, thereby bypassing bank audit controls.
-When DPoP proofs can be pre-generated and exfiltrated, all that is actually being proved in DPoP protocol interactions is possesion of a DPoP proof -- not of the proof-of-possession key.
+When DPoP proofs can be pre-generated and exfiltrated, all that is actually being proved in DPoP protocol interactions is possession of a DPoP proof -- not of the proof-of-possession key.

 Use of server-provided nonce values that are not predictable by attackers can prevent this attack.
 By providing new nonce values at times of its choosing, the server can limit the lifetime of DPoP proofs, preventing pre-generated DPoP proofs from being used.
-When server-provided nonces are used, possesion of the proof-of-possession key is being demonstrated -- not just possesion of a DPoP proof.
+When server-provided nonces are used, possession of the proof-of-possession key is being demonstrated -- not just possession of a DPoP proof.

+## DPoP Nonce Downgrade {#Nonce-Downgrade}

+A server MUST NOT accept any DPoP proofs without the `nonce` claim when a DPoP nonce has been provided to the client.

 ## Untrusted Code in the Client Context